a-happin/sort_items/README.md

 sort_items
 ==

-A library for sorting the contents of containers. (for JE 1.18.1)
+A library for sorting the contents of containers.

 ## Features